 Ellen Lloyd - AncientPages.com - Legend tells a centuries-old curse was placed upon Dudleytown in Connecticut.
 The town turned into a horrible place where people committed suicide or went insane.
-By the 1800s, Dudleytown was abandoned, and it became famous as America's Village of the Damned.
+By the 1800s, Dudleytown was abandoned, becoming famous as America's Village of the Damned.

-What did really happen in Dudleytown?
-Is there a rational explanation for all these unexplained events or does Dudleytown suffer from the old curse?
+What did happen in Dudleytown?
+Is there a rational explanation for all these unexplained events, or does Dudleytown suffer from the old curse?

 Dudleytown was once a thriving community.
 Today it's just a ghost town on private property, and access is forbidden.
 The town's legend has long attracted paranormal investigators, journalists, hikers, occasional birders, curious-seekers, and ordinary people inclined toward the supernatural.
 Some hikers in the area report they have seen mysterious orbs.

 The story goes back to the 1700s when the Dudley family moved to an area near Cornwall, Connecticut.
 It is said that the Dudley family brought a curse to this small town – a curse that has allegedly plagued the region ever since.

 Apparently, during the reign of King Henry VI, Edmund Dudley was beheaded for being a traitor to the crown.
 All members of the Dudley family were believed to be cursed ever since, and when Edmund's descendants moved from the Old World to the New World, they brought the curse with them.

 According to the curse, all Dudley's descendants would be surrounded by horror and death.
 Those who believe in this curse claim that the Dudley family began to experience a rather disturbing run of bad luck.

 The Dudley were farmers who made a home for themselves in Dudleytown.
 They owned the land and allowed people to come and live there, but things didn't turn out well.
 The land was not good enough for farming, and by the 1800s, the settlement was abandoned.